Onemorelight20/task-lab3/README.md

 # task-lab3
-It is task to practice using GitHub
+It is a task to practice using GitHub